 We offer pastoral care and counseling at all times and connect people with professional counselors in the area when needed.

-Carey and Gannon Sims are both trained coaches working to complete hours for ACC accreditation through the International Coaching Federation (ICF).
+Gannon Sims is a trained coach working to complete hours for accreditation through the International Coaching Federation (ICF).
 Having a coach is like having a conversation partner that helps to get you from where you are to where you want to be.

-Carey is a spiritual director through the Anam Cara Spiritual Direction Training School.
+Carey Sims is a certified coach through the International Coaching Federation and a certified spiritual director through the Anam Cara Spiritual Direction Training School.
 Spiritual direction is an ancient Christian practice that creates space for prayerful discernment of God’s activity and prompting.

 Support for UMW Faculty, Staff and Administration

-A group of UMW faculty, staff and administrators meet at The Center on Thursdays at 1p.m. for prayer.
+A group of UMW faculty, staff and administrators meets at The Center for prayer.
 During this time they build friendship and share burdens, spending time in prayer for needs outside the group, especially related to the UMW community.
 Contact Carey to get involved.

-Our Visual Arts Gallery features works on loan from the Washington Arts Group and local artists, most recently; Anthony Silver, Delores Brumbley and Joseph DiBella.
+Our Visual Arts Gallery features works on loan from the Washington Arts Group and local artists, most recently; Joseph DiBella, Holly Hunt, Kristen Peyton, Jen Galvin and Wes Wiberg.